palovpet/cyber_security_project/report.md

 # Cyber Security Base: Course Project I

+This application is the course project of the Cyber Security Base –course.
+It contains five security flaws, four of which are from the [OWASP top ten list of 2021](https://owasp.org/www-project-top-ten/) and one is CSFR.

 ### Installing and running the web application

-The application is available in heroku: [click](https://csp-ttam.herokuapp.com/).
+The application is coded using Python and Flask, and to make running it easier it is available in heroku: [click](https://csp-ttam.herokuapp.com/).
 The testing has been done using chrome and that is the browser it performs most optimally with.
 When using some other browser I noticed sometimes needing to refresh the pages again to get them working.